Deaths in police custody in the United States: Research review

 Kroll, Mark W.; et al. Circulation, 2014.
 10.1161/circulationaha.113.004401.

 Introduction: “The electronic control device (ECD) has gained widespread acceptance as the force option for law enforcement because of its dramatic reduction in both suspect and officer injury.
 At the same time, advocacy groups post statements on the Internet listing the hundreds of arrest-related deaths after ECD use with the implication that the ECD involvement was causal.
-Studies covering a total of >48 000 forceful arrests have consistently found suspect injury rate reductions of ≈65%.
+Studies covering a total of >48 000 forceful arrests have consistently found suspect injury rate reductions of ≈65 percent.
 Of the 250 000 annual ECD field uses in the United States, only 1 in 4000 is involved in an arrest-related death.”
 The research looks at 12 cases of cardiace after ECD application.
 Results: ” These data suggest that the threshold of factual evidence for blaming a cardiac arrest on an ECD should be set very high.
 The published case reports have not met that threshold.”

 “The Effect of the Prone Maximal Restraint Position with and without